kamyab9k/FitCore-Documentation/README.md

 Join our workout sessions for instructor-led guidance and an immersive fitness experience.

 1. **Interactive workout Sessions**: Engage in live workout sessions where you can follow along with an instructor's video, guiding you through each exercise.
-   - (Due to Iran's policy of Censoring Youtube Platform, this feature will be impacted with IPs from this region)
+   - (Due to Iran's policy of Censoring the YouTube platform, this feature will be impacted with IPs from this region)

     </td>
     <td style="width:50%; vertical-align:top; text-align:right;" valign="top">